Betrothal of Jesus: Surprising New Perspective

 Even when the enemy of our soul has led us away captive, Jesus agrees to redeem us.
 The Bridegroom loves his bride.

-Women were highly valued in Jewish culture.
-The Mohar was paid to the bride’s father as compensation for the loss of his daughter.
+Jewish culture highly valued women.
+They paid the mohar to the bride’s father as compensation for losing his daughter.
 She was a cherished member of his household.
-The bride price could be paid in clothing, jewelry, money, animals, or service.
+The bride price might include clothing, jewelry, money, animals, or service.

 Abraham’s servant gave gifts to Rebekah’s father for the Mohar (Gen 24:53).
-Jacob gave Rachael’s brother seven years of service for the Mahar, first for Leah and then for Rachael.
+Jacob gave Rachael’s brother seven years of service for the Mahar, first for Leah and then seven more years for Rachael.
 (Gen 29:20).

 The Mattan was a betrothal gift given directly to the bride.
 She often sewed coins into her headdress, like an engagement ring, to show she was married.
 Jesus and his audience understood the significance of the coin in this parable differently than we do.